LeeHowes/CPP/paper_framework_sources/pxxx_initial_executor_algorithms_for_cpp23.md

 `scalar_execute(f2)` is interesting.
 This is a call to `scalar_execute(namespace2::on_sender, f2)` and we assume it is customised on `namespace2::on_sender`.
-Let's say that this sender exposes a queue in an underlying runtime via an executor that also acts like a serialization token.
+Let's say that this sender exposes a queue in an underlying runtime via an executor that also acts like a serialization token (as described in [@PJAREDPROPOSAL] for example).
 This call can be viewed as something like `return make_sender(s2.get_executor().enqueue_invocable(f2));`.
 That is it bypasses the `submit` operation entirely, uses internal functionality to chain work directly onto the executor, and stores the return value in a new sender.